Members of the University of Michigan community can get dissertation & thesis formatting assistance from the experts at ScholarSpace:

 We're here to solve any formatting problems you've run into, and can give you guidance about captioning figures, solving numbering issues, creating a List of Tables/Figures/Appendices, and more.

-To meet Rackham’s Dissertation Formatting Guidelines – as well as any set by your school or department – you will need to modify the standard settings that Microsoft Word uses.
-This online guide is intended to show you how to use the tools to make the necessary modifications.
+To meet Rackham’s Dissertation Formatting Guidelines you will need to modify the standard settings that Microsoft Word uses.
+This guide will show you how to use the tools to make the necessary modifications.
 While we do follow the requirements from Rackham’s formatting guidelines to demonstrate the tools, in the end, you are responsible for verifying that your document meets the requirements that Rackham sets.

 To save yourself time and effort, please consider using our Dissertation Template (link available in the box below).
 Many of the settings discussed in this Guide are already included in that document.